 intervention counselor is 1:100 students.
 The students are selected by the middle

 school teachers and counselors during the transition to high school to receive this extra

 resource.
-Intervention Counselors provide academic and therapeutic services and
+Intervention Counselors provide school and therapeutic services and

-coordinate services with the academic counselors, teachers and families.
+coordinate services with the school counselors, teachers and families.

-What is the difference between Intervention Counselors and Academic
+What is the difference between Intervention Counselors and School

 Intervention Counselors are funded through the LCAP plan (or local control